logzio/grafana-dashboard-migration-tool/README.md

-# Grfana dashboard migration tool
+# Grafana dashboard migration tool
 A simple tool to migrate your grafana dashboards to Logz.io platform with minimal effort.
 Based on Python 3.7

 ### Dependencies: